KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws3-box-model-layout/1borders.md

 The top border property is `border-top`.
    {% endhint %}

 1. Turn your attention towards the drink menu.
-Remove the bullets from the style you already have for `class="drinks"`.
+Create a style for `class="drinks"` and remove the bullets.
 1. Define borders between each drink in the drink menu by adding a top border to each item in the list.
 Target both the `.drinks` and `.item` classes in your style and set a thin dotted line.
 The style will look like

     {% filename %}styles.css{% endfilename %}